 Vegan athletes are proving time and again that not only can you be optimally healthy without animal products, you can dominate the highest levels of sport.
 Most recently, long term vegan Nate Diaz broke UFC champion Conor Mcgregor’s 15 fight winning streak with a stunning choke submission.
 Other prominent vegan athletes include Germany’s strongest man Patrik Baboumian who has continued to break world records since going vegan 5 years ago, and ultramarathon runner Scott Jurek.

 In January some Coles homebrand milk was pulled from the shelves for containing too much poo.
 Yes not just ‘some poo’, but too much… meaning that it’s legally ok for milk to regularly contain a certain level of shit.
 That’s not all you have to worry about.
 Because of the continuous pregnancies and excessive milking, many dairy cows suffer from mastitis.
 As well as being painful for the cows this means there is blood and pus in their milk.
 In the US the FDA allows 750 million pus cells in every litre of milk.
-In Europe, regulators allow 400 million pus cells per litre.
-In Australia there is no limit on how much pus is allowable.
+In Australia, New Zealand and Europe, regulators allow 400 million pus cells per litre.

 Cows naturally live up to 20 years, yet dairy cows are typically killed in their seventh year.
 Dairy cows have their first baby at 2, and are repeatedly impregnated for the rest of their life.
 Dairy cows are ALWAYS either pregnant, giving birth or being milked.
 Their bobby calves are either killed on farm or sent to slaughter houses where they become veal, pet food, leather and suede.
 When the mother cow’s milk production declines and she is no longer profitable, she is sent to slaughter.
 Many argue that the dairy industry is crueler than the meat industry due to the psychological, sexual and physical abuse that occurs prior to slaughter.